AFib Episode Log Template: Onset, Duration, Triggers, Heart Rate

 When your electrophysiologist asks about your AFib, they are trying to answer a few specific questions.
 What is your AFib burden, meaning what percentage of your time is spent in AFib.
 Are episodes getting longer, shorter, or staying the same.
 Is there a trigger pattern that changes the treatment plan.
 Is rate control holding during episodes.
 Is the current antiarrhythmic still suppressing breakthrough episodes.

 None of these questions can be answered with “I had a few episodes last month.”
 They can all be answered with a log that has date, duration, peak heart rate, and trigger columns.
-The American Heart Association and the American College of Cardiology both include symptom and episode burden tracking in their guidelines for AFib management decisions, including whether to offer catheter ablation.
+The 2023 ACC/AHA/ACCP/HRS Guideline for the Diagnosis and Management of Atrial Fibrillation explicitly weights symptom severity and episode burden when deciding between rate control, rhythm control, and catheter ablation.
+Your log is the only place that data lives between visits.

 What to Track for Each Episode